shiyisteez/politics-docs/source/_posts/place-holder.md

-## <p id="title-politics" style="margin-bottom: 15px; front-size: 20px; color: #363838"> 🔻 Measuring Political Subjectivity And Polarization</p>
+## <p id="title-politics" style="margin-bottom: 10px; front-size: 20px; color: #363838"> 🔻 Measuring Political Subjectivity and Polarization</p>

 <p></p>

-The `POLITICS` tool is designed to assist individuals interested in voting activities by providing quantitative measures and data-driven procedures to understand the political leaning of candidates in federal elections.
+The `POLITICS` tool is designed to assist individuals interested in voting activities by providing quantitative measures and data-driven procedures to understand the political leaning of candidates for general elections.

 <span class="label label-danger">Q</span> What is the primary purpose of the `POLITICS` tool?